 Admission criteria apply to both distance and residential concentrations:

-- Cumulative grade point average of "B" or higher in all upper-level undergraduate coursework.
+- Cumulative grade point average (GPA) of "B" or higher (3.0 on a 4.0 scale) in all upper-level undergraduate coursework.

 - Three letters of recommendation from instructors or employers who are able to judge aptitude for graduate study.

 - Completion of an Application Essay (Word)